MicrosoftLearning/AI-102-AIEngineer/Instructions/16-image-classification.md

 7. In the Custom Vision project, above the images, click **Train** to train a classification model using the tagged images.
 Select the **Quick Training** option, and then wait for the training iteration to complete (this may take a minute or so).
 8. When the model iteration has been trained, review the *Precision*, *Recall*, and *AP* performance metrics - these measure the prediction accuracy of the classification model, and should all be high.

 > **Note**: The performance metrics are based on a probability threshold of 50% for each prediction (in other words, if the model calculates a 50% or higher probability that an image is of a particular class, then that class is predicted).
-You can adjust this at the top right of the page.
+You can adjust this at the top-left of the page.

 ## Test the model